Rigby Hill Walking Track in the Blue Mountains

-The trail leads to a hill on top of a sandstone escarpment from where you can soak in panoramic views of the Grose Valley and the surrounding cliff walls.
+This 1.2 km return trail leads to a hill on top of a sandstone escarpment from where visitors can soak in panoramic views of the valley and the surrounding cliff walls.

 How to Get There

-Pierces Road is located approximately 1.5 km west of Mount Banks Rd and 2.5 km southeast of Mount Wilson Rd (see map location).
+Pierces Pass Rd is located approximately 1.5 km west of Mount Banks Road and 2.5 km southeast of Mount Wilson Road (see map location).

-Stay on Pierces Rd until the very end, where you will find a small car parking area.
-Note that this is an unsealed road, but driving with a 2WD vehicle is manageable.
+Stay on Pierces Pass Rd until the very end, where you will find a small car parking area.
+This is an unsealed road, but driving with a 2WD vehicle is manageable.
+However, after rain, it’s recommended to use a 4WD vehicle.

 You will find the starting point of the walking track to Rigby Hill at the parking area.
 This is also the starting point of the challenging Pierces Pass, which descends into the Grose Valley.